NathanLaCrosse/VAEDiffusionModels/README.md

-# Diffushroom: A Stable Diffusion model for Mushrooms
+# Diffushroom: A Stable Diffusion Model for Mushrooms
 Authors: Nathan LaCrosse, Matthew Peplinski, and Jake Swanson

 ## Our Project: